Hugoargui/rust/homework5/readme.md

 ```
 cargo run --bin [server or client] [optional host ip] [optional port]
 ```
-IF no default host ip or ports are provided, localhost and 11111 will be used.
+If no default host ip or ports are provided, localhost and 11111 will be used.

 Example: